Azure/azure-sdk-for-js/sdk/digitaltwins/digitaltwins/samples/Readme.md

 ### Create event routes

-To create an event route, provide an Id of an event route such as "sampleEventRoute" and event route data containing the endpoint and optional filter like the example shown below.
+To create an event route, provide an Id of an event route such as "myEventRouteId" and event route data containing the endpoint and optional filter like the example shown below.

 ```Javascript Snippet:dt_scenario
 const eventHubEndpointName = "myEventHubEndpointName";